-Guests load up on an open air coach in front of the Butterfly Cafe for a 40 minute motorized tour around the the entire 738 acres that make up the plantation.
-This ride covers one end of the plantation to the other...both geographically and historically.
-Visitors will see how Boone Hall is a still working plantation that has been continually growing crops for over three centuries.
-Our guides will also share stories and information about the different aspects of Boone Hall's history.
+Guests load up in front of the Butterfly Cafe for a 30-40 minute motorized tour around the the entire 738 acres that make up the plantation.
+This ride covers one end of the plantation to the other…both geographically and historically.
+Visitors will see how Boone Hall is a still working farm that has been continually growing crops for over three centuries.
+Our guides will also share stories and information about the different aspects of Boone Hall’s history.
 This is one of the visitor favorites at Boone Hall and it is available year round weather permitting.

 Black History In America Exhibit

 This critically acclaimed self guided tour is on display in eight original slave cabins year round.
 For more details, click here.

 This informative presentation begins in front of Cabin 1 which is the cabin located closest to the front gate entrance to the plantation home.
 A tour guide presents a historical look at the living quarters, historic relics, and lifestyle of the slaves that lived here at Boone Hall.
 This talk is presented year round and visitors are given a schedule of daily times at the front gate upon admission.

 This tour allows you to see the many various plants, flowers, and trees that are currently growing in the beautiful gardens on the front lawn.
 One of the main features of our garden are antique roses that are over 100 years old.
 This tour is self guided.

 This attraction is fun for all ages.
 See many different species of Butterflies on display and witness the different stages of their life cycle.
 These colorful butterflies fly freely in a Butterfly garden that allows visitors to experience the beauty of this fantastic species in a natural habitat.
 The exhibit is open primarily during the warmer spring-summer-fall months.